Interventions that Work

-In this keynote, Shafia examines the negative impact on society, differentiates between social and physiological determinants, and shares strategies for working with public health professionals in the prevention, medicine for a cure, and community for a call to action to end infant mortality.
+In this keynote, Shafia examines the negative impact on society, differentiates between social and physiological determinants, and shares strategies for working with public health professionals in prevention, medicine for a cure, and community for a call to action to end infant mortality.
 Using peer reviews and documented models, a diagram is created to improve birth outcomes, at the advocacy and policy level.

 Shafia Monroe’s Presentation